-From July 15, 2000 to June 30, 2015, Dr. Scott served as President and Chief Executive Officer and professor of anthropology and sociology at Adelphi University.
-Adelphi was cited by The Fiske Guide to Colleges as one of the nation’s “best and most interesting” institutions and has been listed among a select number of “Best Buys” in higher education.
-In keeping with vision of Adelphi as the “engaged” university, he helped the University deepen its ties with the Long Island community through his award-winning tv show, “Exploring Critical Issues,” and by writing timely columns for Newsday, Long Island Business News, and the Long Island Herald, Schneps Media, and Anton community newspapers.
+From July 15, 2000 to June 30, 2015, Scott served as President and Chief Executive Officer and professor of anthropology and sociology at Adelphi University.
+Adelphi was cited by The Fiske Guide to Colleges as one of the nation’s “best and most interesting” institutions and listed among a select number of “Best Buys” in higher education.
+In keeping with vision of Adelphi as the “engaged” university, he helped the University deepen its ties with the Long Island and regional communities through his award-winning tv show, “Exploring Critical Issues,” and by writing timely columns for Newsday, Long Island Business News, and the Long Island Herald, Schneps Media, and Anton Media Group newspapers.
 He also served on the board and executive committee of the Long Island Association, the region’s major Chamber of Commerce.

-Dr. Scott’s book, How University Boards Work, Johns Hopkins University Press, 2018) earned Eric Hopper Book Award recognition in 2019.
+Scott’s book, How University Boards Work (Johns Hopkins University Press, 2018) earned Eric Hopper Book Award recognition in 2019.
 His blog posts and articles on governance and leadership are read widely.
-His chapter on university governance in Canada, Mexico, and the United States, “Changing Governance Models in North American Higher Education,” is included in Governing Higher Education Today: International Perspectives, Routledge, 2019.
-His chapter, “Working with Elected Officials and the Community,” is included in Leading Colleges and Universities: Lessons from Higher Education Leaders, co-edited by Trachtenberg, Kauver, and Gee.
-(The Johns Hopkins University Press, 2018).
+His chapter on university governance in Canada, Mexico, and the United States, “Changing Governance Models in North American Higher Education,” is included in Governing Higher Education Today: International Perspectives (Routledge, 2019).
+His chapter, “Working with Elected Officials and the Community,” is included in Leading Colleges and Universities: Lessons from Higher Education Leaders (co-edited by Trachtenberg, Kauver, and Gee, Johns Hopkins University Press, 2018).
 His chapter, “The President as Chief Purpose Officer,” is included in The Evolving College Presidency: Emerging Trends, Issues, and Challenge (edited by Quincy Martin, IGI Global, forthcoming).

-Dr. Scott is an expert on governance and has experience in nonprofit, for-profit, and government organizations.
-He advises public and private university and nonprofit organization boards and presidents on issues of governance, leadership, assessment, and succession planning.
+Scott is an expert on governance and has experience in nonprofit, for-profit, and government organizations.
+He advises public and private university and nonprofit organization boards and presidents on issues of governance, leadership, assessment, risk, and succession planning.
 He has conducted retreats and professional development sessions for boards and organizational leaders as well as for corporate leaders, law firms, a federal Ministry on Education, and the New England Commission on Higher Education.
-He advised the State of Hawaii on consolidating disparate campuses into a state system and the Middle States Commission on Higher Education on accreditation issues.
+He has advised the State of Hawaii on consolidating disparate campuses into a state system and the Middle States Commission on Higher Education on accreditation issues.
 He also serves as senior advisor to Grant Thornton’s higher education and non-profit practice areas and is senior consultant with AGB Consulting.